Q: How do I do business with Harvard?

 Q: How are new opportunities identified?

 A: Based upon University-wide expenditure reviews, new initiatives are regularly being explored.
 Strategic Procurement does not maintain a structured bid list for every commodity.
-Contact the appropriate contract manager for more information on the bidding process.
+Contact the appropriate Sourcing Manager for more information on the bidding process.

 Q: What is the role of the Harvard Purchaser?